DLorenzoLaguno17/TDD/docs/README.md

   <img src="http://wlion.com/wp-content/uploads/2016/06/github-branches.jpg" alt="Github branches" width="800" height="450">
 </p>

-*This is an example of a branch sistem inside a GitHub project.
+*This is an example of a branching system inside a GitHub project.
 If you are interested and want more information about Branching policy you can check out [this website](https://rollout.io/blog/branching-strategy/)*.

 ### Performance budgets